General Surgery

 3. "How would you manage an appendix mass or phlegmon?"

-• Answer: Initial conservative management with IV antibiotics, percutaneous drainage if abscess present, interval appendicectomy at 6-8 weeks (though some centres favour immediate surgery).
+• Answer: Initial conservative management with IV antibiotics (co-amoxiclav or ceftriaxone + metronidazole), percutaneous drainage if abscess present on CT, interval appendicectomy at 6-8 weeks (though some centres favour immediate surgery based on recent evidence).

 4. "What are the contraindications to laparoscopic appendicectomy?"

-• Answer: Absolute: severe cardiopulmonary disease precluding pneumoperitoneum, coagulopathy, massive distension.
+• Answer: Absolute: severe cardiopulmonary disease precluding pneumoperitoneum, coagulopathy.
 Relative: extensive previous abdominal surgery, late pregnancy, large appendix mass.
 Open conversion required in 5-10%.

 Medical Disclaimer: MedVellum content is for educational purposes and clinical reference.
 Clinical decisions should account for individual patient circumstances.
 Always consult appropriate specialists and current guidelines.